hissain/youtuber-debunked/README.md

 # ytdebunk

 ## Overview
+### Current Features:
 `ytdebunk` is a command-line tool designed to:
 - Download audio from YouTube videos.
 - Transcribe the audio content.
 - Optionally enhance the transcription using the **Gemini API**.
 - Optionally detect logical faults in the transctiption using the **Gemini API**.

+### Features in queue:
+- Classifying assertive claims from the transcription
+- Factchecking and validation of the claims from reliable source using online search capabilities
+- Reorganizing of the factual faults and logical faulst
+- Preparing script for a hypothetical debunker using generative AI agents
+- Synthesizing the script to create audio and generative debunk videos

-This tool is particularly useful for analyzing transcriptions to identify **logical fallacies** and **incorrect claims** made by YouTubers.
+This tool is particularly useful for analyzing transcriptions to identify **logical fallacies** and **incorrect claims** made by YouTubers and prepare a debunk video.

 ## Installation